ascii-boxes/boxes/.github/ISSUE_TEMPLATE/bug_report.md

       echo foo | boxes -s 11 -ac -d stone

-  If invoked via an editor plugin, give its name and configuration
+  If invoked via an editor plugin, give name of editor and plugin, and its configuration
 - If a custom box design is involved, its configuration
 - The output text produced by *boxes*
 - The error message your are getting, if any